mayahq/plastic-memory/README.md

 4. **Curriculum learning** : The order in which it is shown information plays a big role, simpler concepts shown first accelerate creating higher-level concepts later.
 As far as I see (subject to more testing), ideal information order is that where cumulative info entropy with every additional sample increases at a constant rate
 5. **Emergent complexity** : Localized, so each neuron knows only about the ones surrounding it.
 Only the process to find isomorphisms + refactoring them is non-local, and the storage of information itself is non-local.
 It could be that the firing of a neural pathway is merely a query to global lookup table of states, which could explain how we perceive reality.
 6. **Sparse networks** : During inference and learning, only certain neurons are fired along the decision tree, all are not active at all times

+## Compare:

+The fundamental learning algorithm can be compared against other traditional sequence prediction methods (like Transformers, RNNs) out-of-the-box on the same first names dataset by running tests against their handy implementations in Andrej Karpathy's [makemore](https://github.com/karpathy/makemore) repository.